onigoetz/postcss-lightningcss/README.md

 ## PostCSS plugins that you can remove if you have `lightningcss`

-> This list is not exhaustive, if you have a doubt, have a look at the [Lightning CSS Playground](https://lightningcss.dev/playground/index.html)
+> This list is not exhaustive.
+If you have a doubt, have a look at the [Lightning CSS Playground](https://lightningcss.dev/playground/index.html)

 The rows marked as "Depends on browser config" will convert your CSS only if: